ds5110/git-intro/conda.md

 [Miniconda](https://docs.conda.io/projects/conda/en/stable/glossary.html#miniconda) is a free minimal installer for conda.
-It includes a minimal distribution of Python and friends that includes conda
+It includes a minimal distribution of Python and friends.

 * conda is a package manager
 * anaconda includes conda, but not the other way around -- anaconda is a distribution